Aviafly 2 pilot navigating anti-aircraft fire with collected boosters

 Optional: hold Spin for AutoPlay up to 1,000 rounds

-Aviafly 2's demo runs the exact same client, the same 1,024 flight path pool, and the same modifier distribution as real-money play.
+Aviafly 2's demo runs the identical client, the same 1,024 flight path pool, and the same modifier distribution as real-money play.
 Since there is no timing decision to rehearse, the demo is mostly useful for getting comfortable with the speed modes and the modifier visuals before depositing.

 Aviafly 2 fairness: 1024 locked flight paths, SHA-256 verified